← BlogEU Careers

 More than a salary — a complete package

 When people hear "EU career," the first number that comes up is the base salary.
-And it's impressive: an entry-level AD5 administrator earns €6,152–6,758 per month in basic salary alone.
+And it's impressive: an entry-level AD5 administrator earns €6,152.64 per month in basic salary alone (Step 1, per OJ C/2025/6564, in force from 1 Jul 2025) — rising to roughly €7,137 gross once the 16% expatriation allowance is added.

-But the real compensation story is in what comes on top: expatriation allowance, family allowances, health insurance covering 80% of costs, pension rights, and a career track that can reach over €21,000/month at senior grades.
+But the real compensation story is in what comes on top: expatriation allowance, family allowances, the JSIS health scheme covering 80% of costs, pension rights, and a career track that can reach over €23,000/month at senior grades.

 Let's break it all down.